 competencies for coaching and mentoring professionals.
 Now the EMCC is

-asking the rest of the industry – and its clients – to help refine these
+asking the rest of the industry – and its clients – to help refine these findings further.

 Pauline Willis from Lauriate Ltd, the consultancy contracted to undertake the research said: “The opinions of coaching/mentoring practitioners, academics,